cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Recipes are the isotopic composition of a certain material.
-For example, u-ore has an isotropic composition of 0.711% :math:`^{235}`\ U and 99.284% :math:`^{238}`\ U. The recipe section of a |Cyclus| input file is located at the bottom and is of the form:
+For example, u-ore has an isotropic composition of 0.711% :math:`^{235}`\ U and 99.284% :math:`^{238}`\ U. The recipe section of a |Cyclus| input file is typically located at the end of the input and is of the form:

 .. code-block:: XML